JetBrains/Qodana/Docker/README.md

    where `source-directory` and `output-directory` are full local paths to, respectively, the project source code directory and the analysis results directory.

    This command will run the analysis on your source code and start the web server to provide a convenient view of the results.
 Open [`http://localhost:8080`](http://localhost:8080) in your browser to examine the found problems and performed checks.
 Here, you can also reconfigure the analysis.
 See the [UI section](../UI/README.md) of this guide for details.
-Press `Ctrl-C` in docker console when you are done, to stop the web server.
+When done, you can stop the web server by pressing `Ctrl-C` in the Docker console.

    In case you don't need the user interface and prefer to study raw data, use the following command: